AvePoint/cloud-api/docs/docs/services-and-features/iaas-paas/iaas-paas.md

 ## Response Sample

 If successful, this method returns a 200 OK response code and a collection of  jobs in the response body.
-For more details on the HTTP status code, refer to [HttpStatusCode](https://learn.avepoint.com/docs/Use-AvePoint-Graph-Modern-API.html#http-status-code).
+For more details on the HTTP status code, refer to [HTTP Status Code](https://learn.avepoint.com/docs/Use-AvePoint-Graph-API.html#http-status-code).

 ```json
 {